peepsquest/tutorials/src/grapefruit-basics.md

 a game.
 </div>

-Pan by dragging with the mouse or move the orb around with the arrow keys.
-The orb is not constrained to the world yet (still learning __grapefruitjs__).
+Pan by dragging the map with the mouse or move the orsb/leaves around by first clicking on one then using arrow keys.
+None of the objects are constrained to the world yet (still learning __grapefruitjs__).

 {{{EXAMPLE style='height: 600px;'}}}